bg-loobook

 1973

-Local Acclaim
+Acclaim

-Over the next decade, Curtis began selling his painting in local galleries and developed the reputation as a remarkable representative landscape artist that endures today.
-He became the top-selling artist at Village Gallery in Lahaina and expanded his art to another gallery named Baldwin Home.
+Over the next fourteen years, Curtis began selling his paintings in local galleries and developed the reputation as a remarkable landscape artist that endures today.
+He became a sought after artist at Village Gallery in Lāhainā.
 His art was the first to be featured at Kaluanui, Hui No'eau Visual Arts Center.
-Curtis became known as rural Maui’s representational painter.

 The One-Man Gallery Begins

-After working with gallery resellers in Lahaina for years, Curtis saw potential where no one else did: in the owners’ quarters of the Kula Lodge.
-The owners’ quarters were dank and covered in sawdust from woodworking, but Curtis saw them for what they could be: a one-man gallery located nearer to his paintings’ rural subjects on the slopes of Haleakalā.
+After working with galleries in Lāhainā for years, Curtis saw potential for his own gallery in the owners’ quarters of the Kula Lodge.
+This space was dank and covered in sawdust from woodworking, but Curtis envisioned a one-man gallery located nearer to his paintings’ rural subject matter on the slopes of Haleakalā.
 Around the same time, Curtis and Jill began building their current home nearby.
-Over the next two decades, Curtis operated his own one-man gallery out of Kula Lodge and Lahaina.
+Over the next 35 years, Curtis operated his own one-man gallery out of Kula Lodge, with an additional gallery on Front Street in Lāhainā from 2000-2008.

 Memorializing Maui